Local media contacts

 Media contacts in Brighton and Hove that are useful for community groups.

 Brighton and Hove News

-This is a local news website which covers a lot of local community stories.
-The website has over 100,000 visitors per month.Contact Jo on 01273 530 829 email@example.com www.brightonandhovenews.org/contact @bhcitynews www.facebook.com/brightonandhovenews
+This is a local news website which often covers local community stories.
+The website has over 100,000 visitors per month.Contact Jo Wadsworth on 01273 530 829 or 07748 183 839 firstname.lastname@example.org www.brightonandhovenews.org/contact Twitter: @bhcitynews www.facebook.com/brightonandhovenews

 Brighton and Hove Independent

 Contact one of their general reporters.
-If you have luck with one, try to keep them informed of your activities in future, as they may be interested in covering your activities again.
+If you have luck with one, try to keep them informed of your activities in future, as they may be interested in covering your stories again.